riscv-boom/riscv-boom/docs/sections/intro-overview/boom-pipeline.rst

     Detailed BOOM Pipeline. \*'s denote where the core can be configured.

 ..
-[1] While the Fetch Buffer is N-entries deep, it can instantly read
+[1] While the :term:`Fetch Buffer` is N-entries deep, it can instantly read
     out the first instruction on the front of the FIFO.
-Put another way, instructions don’t need to spend N cycles moving their way through the Fetch Buffer if there are no instructions in front of them.
+Put another way, instructions don’t need to spend N cycles moving their way through the :term:`Fetch Buffer` if there are no instructions in front of them.

 ..
 [2] Because RISC-V is a RISC ISA, currently all instructions generate
-    only a single Micro-Op.
-More details on how store Micro-Ops are handled can be found in :ref:`The Memory System and the Data-cache Shim`.
+    only a single :term:`Micro-Op`.
+More details on how store :term:`Micro-Op`s are handled can be found in :ref:`The Memory System and the Data-cache Shim`.

 ..
-[3] More precisely, Micro-Ops that are ready assert their request, and the
+[3] More precisely, :term:`Micro-Op`s that are ready assert their request, and the
-    issue scheduler chooses which Micro-Ops to issue that cycle.
+    :term:`Issue Scheduler` chooses which :term:`Micro-Op`s to issue that cycle.